CR-FIQA: Face Image Quality Assessment by Learning Sample Relative Classifiability: Approach

 where $\theta_{y_i}$ is the angle between $x_{i}$ and its class center $w_{y_i}$, where the weights of the last fully connected layer of the FR model trained with softmax loss are considered as the centers for each class \cite{liu2017sphereface,deng2019arcface}.
 Then, we define the Closest Nearest Negative Class Center Angular Similarity (NNCCS) as proximity between $x_{i}$ and the nearest negative class center $w_{j}, j \neq y_i$.
 Formally, NNCCS is defined as follows:

 where $\theta_{j}$ is the angle between $x_{i}$ and $w_{j}$.
-As we theorize, when the FR model converges, the high-quality samples are pushed closer to their class centers (high CCS) and far from neighbouring negative class centers (low NNCCS).
+As we theorize, when the FR model converges, the high-quality samples are pushed closer to their class centers (high CCS) in relation to their distance to neighbouring negative class centers (low NNCCS).
 However, low-quality samples can not be pushed as close to their class centers.
 A sample able to achieve high CCS with respect to NNCCS is a sample easily correctly classified during training, and thus is relatively highly classifiable.
 We thus measure this relative classifiability by the ratio of CCS to NNCS, which we note as the Certainty Ratio (CR), as follows:

 where the $1+\epsilon$ term is added to insure a positive above zero denominator, i.e. shift the NNCCS value range from $[-1,+1]$ to $[\epsilon,2+ \epsilon]$.
-This ensures that the CR of a sample with a lower NNCCS is relatively higher than a sample with a higher NNCCS, given the same CCS.
+This ensures that the CR of a sample with a lower NNCCS is relatively higher than a sample with a higher NNCCS, given the same CCS, i.e. NNCCS regulates the CCS value in relation to neighbouring classes.
 The $\epsilon$ is set to $1e-9$ in our experiments.
 The optimal CR is obtained when the CCS is approaching the maximum cosine similarity value (+1) and the NNCCS is approaching the minimum cosine similarity value (-1), i.e. the training sample is capable of being pushed to its class center, and far away from the closest negative class center, and thus it is highly classifiable.